 05 Dec Tony Elumelu’s Success Tips for Young Professionals

-As I answered their questions around my childhood, my days as a young banker, the merger experience between STB and UBA, and how I balance work, family, faith, exercise and my love-hate relationship with food 😂, I recognized in their eager faces myself thirty years ago, keen on beginning my career and buying my very first car.
-That familiar streak of ambition and passion to succeed against all odds.
+As I answered their questions about my childhood, my days as a young banker, the merger experience between STB and UBA, and how I balance work, family, faith, exercise, and my love-hate relationship with food 😂, I recognized in their eager faces myself thirty years ago, keen on beginning my career and buying my very first car.
+That familiar streak of ambition and passion for succeeding against all odds.
 Spending this time with these young ones is always worth it.
 Leaders who do not do so are failing in Leadership 101.

 I thought to share a few points from our interaction, particularly useful tips for other young professionals hungry for success.

-Whether you are an aspiring entrepreneur, or you prefer to climb the corporate ladder, the importance of structure and working in a structured environment cannot be overestimated.
-It helps to cultivate discipline which is directly correlated with your productivity and ability to produce results.
-While the corporate structure is beneficial in helping to instill certain work ethics, your work environment should be one that is conducive for learning, growth, and opportunity.
+Whether you are an aspiring entrepreneur or you prefer to climb the corporate ladder, the importance of structure and working in a structured environment cannot be overestimated.
+It helps to cultivate discipline, which is directly correlated with your productivity and ability to produce results.
+While the corporate structure is beneficial in instilling certain work ethics, your work environment should be conducive to learning, growth, and opportunity.
 The best organizations for young people are those that:

 - Recruit objectively and transparently (not based on who you know or who put in a phone call)